Fees & in-network insurance

-Counseling may be an eligible expense for your FSA, HRA or HSA plan.
+Counseling is commonly an eligible expense for your FSA, HRA or HSA plan.
 We encourage you to check with your FSA, HRA or HSA plan to confirm eligible expenses.
 If counseling is an eligible expense, you may use your account issued card at time of service or submit a receipt to your account administrator for reimbursement.
 The receipt contains the information your account administrator needs to process your claim and reimburse you according to your eligibility.
 If you intend to submit to your account for reimbursement, please request an insurance receipt at the time of your visit.

 If I do not have insurance or out-of-network benefits what other options does Directions Counseling Group offer?

 We understand that paying out of pocket may be financially difficult; therefore, we have options that you may find helpful.
 During the intake, you can ask our intake coordinator about a sliding fee.
 Sliding fees vary per counselor and we will make every effort to match you with the right therapist for your particular area of concern and financial situation.
 You may also reduce the frequency of your visits once you have gotten established with a counselor.
 Many clients visit us on a biweekly or monthly basis.
 For many individuals this works well therapeutically as well as financially as it provides time between sessions so they can practice the suggestions, recommendations or plans that emerged from the prior session.
 Please speak with your counselor regarding their recommendation for follow up (or session) frequency as a reduction in frequency may not be appropriate in every situation.

 Are there other concerns about using my insurance whether in-network or out-of-network?